jazzband/wagtailmenus/README.rst

 1. Gives you independent control over your root-level main menu items
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The :class:`wagtailmenus.models.MainMenu` model lets you define the root-level items for your
+The :code:`wagtailmenus.models.MainMenu` model lets you define the root-level items for your
 projects's main navigation (or one for each site, if it's a multi-site
-project) using an inline model :class:`wagtailmenus.models.MainMenuItem`.
+project) using an inline model :code:`wagtailmenus.models.MainMenuItem`.
 These items can link to
 pages (you can append an optional hash or querystring to the URL, too)
 or custom URLs.
 The custom URL field won't force you to enter a valid
 URL either, so you can add things like *#request-callback* or *#signup*